 White Coat Hypertension

 These causes are mostly due to the clinical environment.
-Many knowing have and feel their nervousness or anxiousness.
-Nevertheless, few others unknowingly have and not feeling this, still they have been anxious.
+Many knowing have and feel their nervous or anxious.
+Few others unknowingly have this feeling.

 - Unusual sweating

 - Not being able to be still and calm.